justpy-org/justpy/docs/charts_tutorial/stock_charts.md

 The program uses pandas to read a CSV file corresponding to the ticker parameter (only the tickers MSFT, AAPL, IBM and INTC have data behind them, the rest default to MSFT).
 Try http://127.0.0.1:8000/?ticker=intc for example.

 The program needs to convert the dates to support the Highcharts (standard JavaScript) format which is number of milliseconds since the Epoch (1/1/1970).
-The short function convert_date does this using the Python datetime library.
-We use `map` to apply `convert_date` to all values in the 'Date' column in order to generate the list of x values for the series.
+The short function convert_date1 does this using the Python datetime library.
+We use `map` to apply `convert_date1` to all values in the 'Date' column in order to generate the list of x values for the series.

 ## Stock Chart with Volume